 From Humble Origins

 In 1990, Amgen scientist Bruce Wallace set out to help teach high school students in their community about biotechnology.
 Using the latest tools and science and with help from high school teacher Hugh Nelson, Amgen scientist Rick Jacobsen, and biology professor Marty Ikkanda, he created ABE.
-Although it began in just one school in California, it has now grown to schools across 8 sites across the United States and 12 other countries globally.
+Although it began in just one school in California, it has now grown to schools in 11 sites across the United States and 12 other countries globally.
 The program continues to evolve and adapt to meet the growing and changing demand for high-quality scientific lab experiences for high school students around the world.